p0l1t1c1an/IAState-Classwork/CprE430/Notes/Week11/SMTP/Readme.md

 - STARTTLS cause SMTP to use TLS
 - Auth provides a method users to authenticate with MTA
 - Typically used for remote access to MTA for relaying
+    - MTA rewritting address so that it comes back to that MTA
 - Being discussed as way to reduce spam